top of page

 Roll Two – Sexy Art Photo Trip with Puifai

 The extended length of 220 film allowed me to shoot freely and focus on directing, without needing to pause and reload.
 The Portra palette shined through: soft pastel tones, warm skin rendering, and just the right amount of contrast.
-Straight from the scanner, the images already felt complete — no heavy post needed.
+Straight from the scanner, the images already felt complete — no heavy post-processing needed.

 Camera: Hasselblad 501CM + Zeiss CF T 80mm f/2.8